ajmalsiddiqui/ios-fusion-backend/README.md

 ### Local Deployments

 The local deployment relies on a secrets.js file that contains credentials of the sender email account and the mongoDB url.
 These are secret and should not be committed to version control.
-In order to generate the secrets.js on a Linux/OSX machine, run the following command:
+In order to generate the secrets.js on a Linux/OSX machine, run the following command from the root directory of the repo:

 `npm run secrets-linux`